OxfordSchmidtAIFellows/paper-plumber/README.md

 This command is used to parse the available papers in the local directory, after searching.

-Arguments for parse
+*Arguments*

 + `path` - A valid path for the search result and full-text papers files.
 This argument is required.
 + `target` - The value to extract from the papers.
 This argument is also required.

-  Options for parse
+*Options*

 + `--verbose`, `-v` - Use this option if you want verbose mode logging.
 + `--filter-with-embedding-search`, `-f` - Use this option if you want to filter pages based on similarity to target.
 By default, it is set to True.

-  If you need help, you can use the --help option after any command to get more information about that command.
+If you need help, you can use the `--help` option after any command to get more information about that command.

 ### Full example